Recoskie/Fl64/README.md

 # JavaScript double precision library.
 ------------------------------------------------------------------------------
-FL64 is an libary alowing javascript to have.<br />
+FL64 is an high performance library allowing javascript to have.<br />

 * Complete access to the 64 bits of an double precision number.<br />

-* All 64 bit's of double percision numbers to do 64 bitwise arithmetic.<br />
+* All 64 bit's of double precision numbers to do 64 bitwise arithmetic.<br />

 * Numbers have number properties **num.sing**, **num.exp**, **num.mantissa** which can be manipulated with math operations, and bitwise which changes the number value.<br />

 * Error correction.<br />

-* Pattern detection.<br />
+* Recurring Pattern detection.<br />

 * Nicely format double precision numbers as proper fractions.<br />
 ------------------------------------------------------------------------------
 FL64_App is an sample web application using this library which allows you. <br />

-* To analyze patterns in bases 2 through 36. <br />
+* To analyze recurring patterns in bases 2 through 36. <br />

-* To convert fractional decimal Numbers to 64 bit binary as IEEE-754 double precision, and back again.<br />
+* To convert IEEE-754 double precision binary in base2-36 to fractional Number, and to convert fractional Numbers in base2-36 to IEEE-754 double precision binary.<br />
-  Also supports fractional numbers in bases 2 through 36 not just decimal back to IEEE-754 double precision binary.<br />
-  Also IEEE-754 double precision binary can be set to hexadecimal instead of binary, or any base 2 through 36. <br />

-* To generate rally long randomized patterns in different number bases and convert them back, and fourth between fractions that produce the pattern in division.<br />
+* To generate rally long randomized recurring patterns in different number bases and convert them back, and fourth between fractions that produce the recurring pattern in division.<br />
 Base36 pat: 0SNENI0UC2T49D277JC14G3QTOHEXM1S1HXGZRKN7WTEDDZWMNORIYJR75UNVI7L0PA2C9JSVU0A40XPF4CQEIG0DHD8XW5SZ7CLCHZ5NX6VQMXSSGNYVJW96BIL2DY7YI2J08FCS36LMM03DCB8H1G8SU5C4HSEZAPXNQG745ZPVZ2AKVN9LHJZMIMR23U7∞ <br /> Converts to fraction 17÷769, and the division pattern of 17÷769 produces the pattern sequence in base36.

 ------------------------------------------------------------------------------
 1. ### Adds the following to double precision numbers:
     1. Method **num.err()**
         > ##### Error correction for double precision numbers.
+        > ##### Return number.
     2. Methods **num.bitLsh( shift )**, **num.bitRsh( shift )**.
-        > ##### Right shift, and left shift all 64 of double precision numbers.
+        > ##### Right shift, and left shift 64bit of double precision numbers in memory.
         > ##### Return number as an bitNumber.
     3. Methods **num1.bitOr( num2 )**, **num1.bitAnd( num2 )**, **num1.bitXor( num2 )**, **num1.bitNot()**.
-        > ##### Do 64 bitwise using all 64 bits of both double precision numbers.
+        > ##### Do 64 bitwise using all 64 bits of both double precision numbers in memory.
         > ##### Return number as an bitNumber.
     4. Method **num.bits()**.
         > ##### Return number as an bitNumber.
     5. Method **num.toString()** Enhanced:
         > #### num.toString( base, true )
-        >> ##### If Exstend true display the float value past round off point in bases 2 through 36.
+        >> ##### If Exstend true then display the float value past round off point in bases 2 through 36.
         >> The exact value of the number PI as an double precision number in decimal (base 10) is 3.141592653589793115997963468544185161590576171875, but is rounded off at 3.141592653589793.
         > #### num.toString( base )
-        >> ##### Display the regular toString value in radix 2 through 36.
+        >> ##### Display the regular toString value in base 2 through 36.
         > #### num.toString()
         >> ##### Double percision number to decimal string.
     6. Method **parseFloat()** Enhanced: